Shayan-Amz/Real-Estate-File-Manager-Project/README.md

 - **Department:** Computer Engineering
 - **Defense:** 2026

-The thesis (`thesis/thesis.tex`) is a comprehensive LaTeX document covering:
+The thesis (`thesis/Project Thesis.pdf`) is a comprehensive LaTeX document covering:
 1. Introduction and problem statement
 2. Literature review of property management systems
 3. System design and architecture